christian-draeger/jenkins-monitor/README.md

 configure the board by using
 config.json

-"jsonWithReleaseVersionInfo" and "webServiceAdress" need to point to mashine that is to be your server
+"webServiceAdress" needs to point to mashine where application is running

 to start the spring-boot application use: mvn spring-boot:run